MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+2024-08-03 - Added raw data project for mapgr.iff, this file is data only.
+Might get around to adding a test GFX viewer to the project in the future.

 2024-08-01 - Have been disassmbling the 'code1' program for the level 1 of the game, have formatted the code enough to enable the code to assemble without error.
 There are a couple of code warnings remaining, I've also noticed some self modifying code contained with the program :-( [VSCode Project Link](./gamesource/code1/)

 2024-07-25 - Successfully rebuilt the TitleScreen program from source code and added to test .adf disk image [DosCrackShrinkler_rebuild.adf](./crack/packedcrack/DosCrackShrinkler_rebuild.adf) - give it a go ( works on my machine **:)** )